google-github-actions/run-gemini-cli/README.md

 ## Workflows

-To use this action, create a workflow file in your repository (e.g., `.github/workflows/gemini.yml`).
+Workflows include Issue Triage, Pull Request Review. and Generic Gemini CLI.
+To use this GitHub Action, you need to create a workflow file in your repository (e.g., `.github/workflows/gemini.yml`).
 The best way to get started is to copy one of the pre-built workflows from the [`/workflows`](./workflows) directory into your project's `.github/workflows` folder and customize it.